 We all strive to create loyal clients.
-The type of client who visits you without fail every six weeks for their facial or the client who always books with Sarah because she has always done her nails.
+The type of client who visits you without fail every six weeks for their facial or the client who books with Sarah every time because she has always done her nails.

 While valid options, they’re expensive ones.
 But do you know how much you spend on acquiring new clients?
-Well it’s certainly a lot more than what it costs for a loyal client to rave to a friend about how much she loves her masseuse or for another to mention where she went for a spray tan.
-Not only is this free but we also know that referrals are the strongest form of marketing.
-That’s because it’s a real person with real experience providing others with a real opinion.
+Well, it’s certainly a lot more than what it costs for a loyal client to rave to a friend about the exceptional client experience they’ve had at your salon.
+Not only is this free, but referrals are the strongest form of marketing – a real person with real experience providing others with a real opinion.

 Build a relationship

 Forming long-lasting, meaningful relationships is vital to any salon’s success, particularly when it comes to loyalty.
 So if you’re relying solely on contact information and purchase history, you probably don’t know your clients well enough to be building a solid relationship.

 You need to get to know your clients on a more personal level, and you’re not going to get there during their first appointment.
 It takes time and you do have to start with the basics.